ActionProjects/Actions/actions/pages/theSuits/some-Duplicates/SCOTUS_decision_deficiencies-v.2.01.md

 Contrary to the existing status quo; the premise that the Electoral College candidate selection may be, prima faci, the most in important selection process.
 Where, the decisions regarding the 12th Addendum and selecting Candidates for the Electoral College predicated upon the popular presidential candidate

-## Is the Party System the Problem?
+## Is the Party System the Problem

 aren't parties inherently, also bound to, special interests?